 Invoice finance is one of the short-term business loans that can help businesses that have outstanding invoices.
 When you use invoice finance, the lender advances part of the total value of outstanding invoices (up to 90%).
 When the debtor pays the outstanding invoice, the lender pays the remainder of the invoice to the borrower minus an interest charged while waiting for the invoice to be paid.
 The time waiting for the invoice to be paid is usually short, so invoice finance also falls into the short-term business loans category.

 With invoice finance, your invoices act as collateral.
 This makes invoice finance affordable and one of the simplest types of short-term business loans to get.
-Invoice finance gives you the advantage of being able to access the value of outstanding invoices immediately.
+Invoice finance gives you the advantage of being able to access the value of outstanding invoices immediately to improve cash flow.